-You may continue to have clear fluid up to the time of your procedure.
+No Food is allowed but you may continue to drink clear fluids up to the time of your procedure.

-Useful contacts:
+Useful Contacts:

-If you have any further questions or concerns, please contact: Norwich Bowel Cancer Screening Practitioners on 01603 288635 (08.00am - 17.00pm Monday to Friday).
+If you have any further questions or concerns, please contact:

+Norwich Bowel Cancer Screening Practitioners on 01603 288635 (08 00am - 17.00pm Monday to Friday).
 If you have any urgent concerns outside these hours please contact your GP surgery.